Hunter’s Point South: NYC’s Newest Park Redeems a Wasteland

 Jutting out into the East River’s widest point, where Manhattan swivels at the hip, the park occupies the sort of site that makes architects go weak at the knees.
 It splits a 180-degree panorama into two equally exhilarating halves.
 Turn upstream, and the view sweeps from the United Nations, past Roosevelt Island and Louis Kahn’s Four Freedoms Park, to the Triborough Bridge.
 Round the headland in the other direction, and you’re looking toward the Williamsburg Bridge and the World Trade Center.

 The design redeems a wasteland.
 The little bulge of Queens where Newtown Creek meets the East River was formed by construction rubble, roughed up by industry, and left desolate for decades.
 The Bloomberg administration, hoping to draw the 2012 Olympics to New York, envisioned the area first as the site for an athletes’ village and then as a platform for affordable rental towers.
 The park snaking along the rim was conceived as a come-on to the real estate market, a signboard for all the below-ground infrastructure that the city installed.
-In some waterfront neighborhoods, developers fix up the wedges of waterfront directly in front of their new condos.
+In some neighborhoods, developers fix up the wedges of waterfront directly in front of their new condos.
 Here, the city took the lead, commissioning and paying for a park up front, and trusting that rental towers would follow.
 They will.
 For now, though, the newly sculpted waterfront backs onto open skies and dirt fields.
 That emptiness makes Hunter’s Point South resemble the High Line a dozen years ago, before it was hemmed in by buildings and clotted with crowds.
 Nothing in New York is more fragile than a contemplative escape.

 To civilize one of the city’s last wild waterfronts is a terrible responsibility.
 The designers, Weiss/Manfredi and Thomas Balsley Associates, met the challenge with finesse that looks like love.
 Using simple ingredients —mounds of dirt, off-the-shelf railings, native grasses, and a kind of treated lumber that endures like tropical hardwood but leaves rain forests intact —they have fashioned a finely detailed landscape that restores both the shoreline and the soul.
 A narrow walkway sails between marsh grasses, tacking now right, now left, its sharp bends meant to discourage anyone looking for speed.
 The slowness is deliberate.
 Other parks are designed as places to do things; this one is conceived for thinking.
 (The trouble comes when too many thinkers converge on the same zigzagging track, at which point it becomes an airport security line.)

 Keep the river on your right and your eye on a marshy channel to the left, where tall grasses ripple even in a barely perceptible breeze.
 City folk don’t pay much attention to the tide, but here it marks the rhythm of the landscape.
 On a regular schedule, the low wetlands fill with brackish water, turning the paved ridge into a causeway and a finger of earth into a tiny island.
 Cities are segmented by obvious boundaries: turnstiles, gates, curbs, bulkheads, and fences cleave public from private, car traffic from pedestrians, asphalt from nature, land from sea.
 These categories have their weaknesses, though.
 A hardened shoreline can try to beat back a Sandy-like surge, but it will either fail or redirect the sea’s energy to the more vulnerable neighborhood a few blocks over.
 Here, the architects have crafted a changeable, permeable topography that can roll with a storm, absorb a flood, and keep the upland dry.
-The blurred edge soothes the visitor, too, giving the serrated city an unexpected softness.
+The blurred edge also soothes the visitor, giving the serrated city an unexpected softness.

 The park has muscle, too.
 A set of concrete terraces steps down from the street to the path, like patios at a Mediterranean modern hotel.